Steps to Earning Substance Abuse Counselor Certification in Minnesota

 The application asks for personal information such as tax information, whether you’ve been charged with a crime, and if you hold any similar credentials in other states.
 It’ll also ask you to include:

 After your application is processed, you’ll receive information from the Minnesota Criminal Background Check Program about finishing the background check.
-The BBHT doesn’t say how long it takes to process applications but the Application and Licensure Committee typically meets once a month.
+The BBHT doesn’t say how long it takes to process applications, but the Application and Licensure Committee typically meets once a month.

 With a Master’s Degree and More Experience Comes Advanced Certification in Minnesota

-The LDAC is the BBHT’s only addiction-focused license.
+The LADC is the BBHT’s only addiction-focused license.
 But if you’re interested in helping a broader group of people or adding new skills to your toolkit, the BBHT offers a number of advanced licenses you may want to investigate:

 Substance Abuse Counselor Jobs in Minneapolis and Saint Paul, Duluth, and Throughout Minnesota